 Our organization consists of two parts: The Kreuzberger Kinderstiftung (Stiftung bürgerlichen Rechts; non-profit foundation under civil law) was established in 2004 by lawyer and entrepreneur Peter R. Ackermann.
 It implements our local programs.
-In 2014 the Kreuzberger Kinderstiftung gemeinnützige Aktiengesellschaft (non-profit public company/non-profit stock company) was founded.
+In 2014 the Kreuzberger Kinderstiftung gemeinnützige Aktiengesellschaft (non-profit public company) was founded.
 It is in charge of all other programs.
 With this legal form, we explore new avenues for participation in the non-profit sector.
 In the future, more and more shareholders will shape our organization.
 Of course, they do not have a financial benefit from being a shareholder of a non-profit organization.
 Instead, they support our efforts in the fight for educational justice and youth engagement.
 Our goal is to involve more people in our work and to delegate responsibilities to those that are best prepared for them.

 For many years, we have considered the participation of young people in our organization to be of vital importance: Each year, our Youth Advisory Board (link is in German) decides on grants totaling more than 100,000 euros.